NiclasV/todo_javascript/README.md

 Frameworks: Bootstrap & SASS

-Saving your todos to localStorage for some actual working functionality.
+Saving your todos to localStorage for some actual useable functionality.

 Test it here: https://niclasv.github.io/todo_javascript/